ASRAAM: ASRAAM P3I

+ASRAAM Block 6

 ASRAAM Block 6 standard, developed under the ASRAAM Sustainment programme, entered service on the Typhoon in April 2022, and will enter F-35 service in 2024.
-The block 6 introduces new and updated sub-systems, and replaces external cooling with a new internal cooler.
-The seeker has been replaced with a new UK built seeker of higher resolution.
+The Block 6 introduces new and updated sub-systems, and replaces external cooling with a new internal cooler.
+The original Raytheon seeker has been replaced with a new UK-built seeker of higher resolution.
 There are no US-made components, meaning that it does not come under ITAR restrictions and can therefore be exported without US approval.

+Raven

+Raven is a surface-to-air missile system with a 15 km range, improvised for use in Ukraine.
+The system uses a Supacat HMT 600 6×6 high-mobility tactical vehicle equipped with two ASRAAM missiles.

+Common Anti-Air Modular Missile (CAMM)

+At the DSEi conference in September 2007 it was announced that the UK MoD was funding a study by MBDA to investigate a replacement for the Sea Wolf and Rapier missiles for the Royal Navy and British Army respectively.
+The Common Anti-Air Modular Missile (CAMM) would share components with ASRAAM, such as the very low signature rocket motor from Roxel and the warhead and proximity fuze from Thales but with updated electronics, an active RF seeker and data link so allowing for mid-course corrections from suitably-equipped land or even air platforms.
+CAMM began entering service in 2018 and has since be sold to nine other nations for both land and naval use.
+It has since become a family of weapons with a number of additional missile variants on order or in development.

 Operational history

+Royal Air Force

-On 14 December 2021 a RAF Typhoon operating against Islamic State in southern Syria shot down a hostile drone with an ASRAAM missile.
+On 14 December 2021, a RAF Typhoon operating against Islamic State in southern Syria shot down a hostile drone with an ASRAAM missile.
 This was the first time the British military had shot down an enemy aircraft since the Falklands War.